po1sigala/live/01-Class-Content/12-MySQL/README.md

 * Explain and execute CRUD methods

-* Use both a GUI and the MySQL command prompt to interface with a database
+* Use both a GUI and the MySQL command line prompt to interface with a database

 * Create schema and seed files for development and production